Chapter 03 - Metamorphosis

 "And we're looking for…"

 "Well, Travis' definition of weird is different from my definition of weird.
-This guy seems like a normal guy having a normal beer after a crappy day at work," Addison says, looking through a pair of binoculars.
+This guys seems like a normal guy having a normal beer after a crappy day at work," Addison says, looking through a pair of binoculars.

 They enter the motel room and Addison rolls her eyes when Dean and Sam suddenly stop in front of her.
 "Travis," Sam greets.
-Travis was an older man.
+Travis was an older hunter.
 He had a buzz cut of grey hair and his right arm was in a cast up to his elbow.
 He was sitting at the table, with a beer in his good hand.

 "See, Sam.
 Told you we should have hid the beer," Dean says and Travis stands up.